How to Have a Clutter-Free Home When You are Messy at Heart

 baskets in a drawer of a kitchen that hold office supplies

 I needed a shortcut to make this work for my messy self.
-A way to at least get things together in one place now so I could put them away all in one shot later.
+A way to at least get the clutter contained and together in one place so I could put those things away all in one shot later.

 That is when I created the term “drop basket.”
 This was my super simple fix to my extremely annoying habit.